LibreTactile/.github/profile/README.md

 We encourage (but do not enforce) the use of permissive licenses (such as MIT, FreeBSD, CERN-OHL-P, etc.) so that everyone can use, share, modify, buy, sell, and spread the fruits of the community.

-> You can learn more about our choice of license and the organization by reading the [FAQ](/docs/faq.md).
+> You can learn more about our choice of license and the organization by reading the [FAQ](https://www.libretactile.org/faqs.html).

 ## R & D

-Although each project comes with its particularities, our projects are developed by prioritizing the following design considerations:
+While each of our projects has its unique characteristics, we prioritize the following design considerations during their development:

+1. _Equitable_, Creating technology that considers the diverse needs and perspectives of all people, especially those who are historically excluded.
+It involves collaborating with communities to understand their needs and incorporating their feedback into the technology design.
-1. _Open source_, which means anyone in the world can build, support, improve and sell the hardware so it can mature over time.
+1. _Open source_, Anyone in the world can build, support, improve, and sell the hardware so it can mature over time.
 2. _Modular_, simple and scalable designs that allow for different configurations to build more complex tactile human-computer interfaces.
 3. _Low-cost_, to make it easier for everyone to access our tactile gadgets.
 4. _Easy to use_ for users, hobbyists, makers, technicians, clinicians, and researchers.